Signs of Higher Multipoles and Orbital Precession in GW151226: Astrophysical Implications

 4pt

-Asymmetric-mass binary systems are relatively uncommon in the observed population of binary black holes~\cite{LIGOScientific:2018mvr, Abbott:2020niy, Zackay:2019tzo, Nitz:2019hdf}.
-In this respect, the low-$q$ mode of GW151226 is similar to GW190412~\cite{LIGOScientific:2020stg} and GW190814~\cite{Abbott:2020khf}, whose mass ratios of $q = 0.28^{+0.12}_{-0.06}$ and $q = 0.112^{+0.008}_{-0.009}$ make them the two most asymmetric binary systems observed by the LVC to date.
-The two broad classes of formation channels for merging black holes, which are the canonical isolated binary evolution channel~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza} and the dynamical merger channel~\cite{PortegiesZwart:1999nm, 2010MNRAS.407.1946D, Rodriguez:2015oxa, Antonini:2016gqe, Ziosi:2014sra, Antonini:2016gqe, Banerjee:2018pmh, Kumamoto:2018gdg}, typically predict orders of magnitude more comparable-mass binary black holes than asymmetric-mass binary systems~\cite{Dominik:2012kk, Eldridge:2016ymr, deMink:2016vkw, Rodriguez:2016kxx, Spera:2018wnw, Neijssel:2019irh}.
+Asymmetric-mass binary systems are relatively uncommon in the observed population of BBH~\cite{LIGOScientific:2018mvr, gwtc2_LIGOScientific:2020ibl, Zackay:2019tzo, Nitz:2019hdf}.
+In this respect, our solution for GW151226 is similar to GW190412~\cite{LIGOScientific:2020stg} and GW190814~\cite{Abbott:2020khf}, whose mass ratios of $q = 0.28^{+0.12}_{-0.06}$ and $q = 0.112^{+0.008}_{-0.009}$ make them the two most asymmetric binary systems in the GWTC-2 catalog of LVC detections \cite{gwtc2_LIGOScientific:2020ibl}.
+The two broad classes of formation channels for merging BBH, which are the canonical isolated binary evolution channel~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza} and the dynamical merger channel~\cite{PortegiesZwart:1999nm, 2010MNRAS.407.1946D, Rodriguez:2015oxa, Antonini:2016gqe, Ziosi:2014sra, Antonini:2016gqe, Banerjee:2018pmh, Kumamoto:2018gdg}, typically predict orders of magnitude more comparable-mass BBH than asymmetric-mass systems~\cite{Dominik:2012kk, Eldridge:2016ymr, deMink:2016vkw, Rodriguez:2016kxx, Spera:2018wnw, Neijssel:2019irh}.
 A measurement of $q$ alone therefore does not immediately inform us about the formation history of GW151226, though it is interesting that GW151226 increases the sample size of asymmetric-mass binary systems, which could provide better statistical constraints on the formation channels mentioned above, including constraints on their branching fractions.

 4pt